deeputg/amm-dex/README.md

 - pyteal 0.7.0

 ## Instructions
-Follow these instructions to deploy and test the DEX application.
-Also, create an environment file to declare values of the env variables.
+Follow these instructions to deploy and test the DEX application. \
+Also, create a .env file to declare the values of environment variables.

 ### Deploy contracts
 Running the python code would compile and generate the smart contracts in TEAL.